openfl/openfl/README.md

  * BlackBerry
  * Tizen

-You can switch to the legacy codebase by using `-Dlegacy` when you build
+You can switch to the legacy codebase by using `-Dlegacy` when you build.

 Libraries
 =========